-- If necessary, organizations raising funds for charity are required to provide evidence to the Office of Student Leadership & Engagement that the funds were received by the charitable organization at the conclusion of the event.
+- If necessary, organizations raising funds for charity are required to provide evidence to the Office of Leadership & Engagement that the funds were received by the charitable organization at the conclusion of the event.

 - Locations for fundraisers

-- Degenstein Campus Center: Fundraisers are allowed in the vendor table/lower level display area upon receipt of an event confirmation form from the Office of Events Management and the approval of the Office of Student Leadership & Engagement.
+- Degenstein Campus Center: Fundraisers are allowed in the vendor table/lower level display area upon receipt of an event confirmation form from the Office of Events Management and the approval of the Office of Leadership & Engagement.
 Space is limited to no more than six display tables and the duration of a group's reservation of this space is at the discretion of the Office of Events Management.